Thiggel/Monotonic-Early-Exit/blogpost.md

 ### Comparing confidence measures
 We use T5 models pre-trained with a weighted cross-entropy objective, tuned for monotonic behavior, to evaluate our methods.
-To get insight into how our proposed new early-exiting methods work in various scenarios, we want to test them on Question-Answering, Summarization, and Translation, which are the most popular tasks for LLMs.
+To get insight into how our proposed new early exiting methods work in various scenarios, we want to test them on Question-Answering, Summarization, and Translation, which are the most popular tasks for LLMs.

 1. **Open-book SQuAD 1.1**[^11]: A Question-Answering dataset sourced from Wikipedia articles, supplemented with questions and corresponding answers from the context.
 2. **WMT15 EN-FR**[^12]: This dataset contains English sentences paired with their French translations.